samplx/samplx-argv-parser/Readme.md

 Validators let you add requirements with associated error messages to options and operands.

-posix-argv-parser has a number of built-in validators, and creating custom ones is dead simple, as a validator is just a function.
+samplx-argv-parser has a number of built-in validators, and creating custom ones is dead simple, as a validator is just a function.

 ### Built-in validators